Legally Reviewed By:

 Third-Degree Felony Offenses in Florida

-A third-degree felony is one step up from a first-degree misdemeanor.
-Third-degree felonies are punishable by up to 5 years in prison, and/or five years of probation, and/or fines of up to $5,000.
-Common examples of third-degree felonies in West Palm Beach are:
+Third-degree felonies carry penalties of up to five years in prison, five years of probation, and fines of up to $5,000.
+Common examples include:

 - Aggravated assault